erg-lang/erg/doc/zh_CN/python/bytecode_specification.md

 ## PyStringObject

-* 如果我使用ascii以外的字符，它会变成PyUnicode吗？
+* If I use a character other than ascii, does it become PyUnicode?
-* "あ", "𠮷“，”和“α”是PyUnicode（不再使用？）
+* "あ", "𠮷", and "α" are PyUnicode (no longer used?)

 * 0     byte: 0x73 (means 's')
 * 1~4   byte: length of string